Job Market Papers:

 Work in Progress:

 How do revolutions happen?
-I develop a theory on how citizens gauge each other's anti-regime sentiments through participation in illicit activities, such as black markets.
+We develop a theory on how citizens gauge each other's anti-regime sentiments through participation in illicit activities, such as black markets.
 These activities are partially observable to the government, which seeks to suppress them to reassert control.
 However, repression inadvertently heightens public awareness of dissent, making shared opposition more apparent.